ARM-software/scmi-tests/docs/scmi_test_specification.md

 Introduction
 -------
-This outlines the test specification detailing the individual test cases designed and implemented as part of current version of the scmi test suite.
+This document outlines the test scenarios and how individual test cases are implemented in the current version of the SCMI test suite.

 General Rules
 -------
+In writing the tests, the below rules have been followed.

 > The test case identifiers **must** follow a common naming pattern as [*protocol*]-{*command*}-*descriptive\_name*-*numeric\_id*
 > The command part of the test case identifier **must** be defined same as the protocol command name described in the SCMI specification.